Jio targets June 23 date for complete 5G coverage for Kolkata | Technology

 Reliance Jio Monday said that major parts of the city will be brought under the telecom major's 5G service by December of this year and the work will be completed by June 2023.

 The high speed data services will be launched in Siliguri soon and the north Bengal city will be second in the state after Kolkata where the company will offer its 5G services.
-The 5G launch in Siliguri will be part of the December 2023 dateline for complete coverage rollout by the company in the country, a senior official of Reliance Jio said..

-Airtel had earlier announced the launch of its 5G services in Kolkata and Siliguri.
+The 5G launch in Siliguri will be part of the December 2023 dateline for complete coverage rollout by the company in the country, a senior official of Reliance Jio said.
+Airtel had earlier announced the launch of its 5G services in Siliguri and expected to do the same in Kolkata in near future.

 Jio has launched its services in select cities and is ramping up coverage gradually.